-Why Should You Invest In The Fashion District Real Estate Market
+Why Should You Invest In The Fashion District Real Estate Market?

 List of New District in Port Elgin

-Entertainment In The Fashion District
+Entertainment Options In The Fashion District

 West Queen West and King West are two vital streets that run through the Fashion District.
 Both these streets are lined with bars and restaurants, serving various cuisines from all around the world.
 Blowfish for sushi, Lo Zingaro for pizza, La Palette for French fare, Valdez latin food and Finn’s Temple Bar are some of the places to check out.
 On the opposite side of Spadina is also the Entertainment District which is easily accessible from here.
-Fashion District offers several options when it comes to shopping, dining and entertainment.
+The Fashion District offers several options when it comes to shopping, dining and entertainment.
 Here you will find residents well dressed all the time and also have enough budget to keep their wardrobes updated frequently.
 Designers and shop owners in the Fashion District put up community events throughout the year to showcase the latest styles and trends.
 New condominiums in the Fashion District are trendy and feature retail stores below them.

-Average Prices of Condos in Fashion District
+Average Prices of Townhomes in Fashion District

-Transit and Accessibility In Fashion District
+Transit And Accessibility In The Fashion District

 Questions & Answers